Sweet CornA 2004 Victory Seed Company Re-introduction

-75 days — In 2004, we excitedly announced the re-introduction of this old classic, short-season, sweet corn variety that had disappeared from availability.
+75 days — In 2004, we excitedly announced the re-introduction of this old classic, short-season, sweet corn variety that had disappeared from availability many years prior.
 We are always looking for interesting and rare varieties that were developed for a broad range of growing conditions.
 This offering is an example of this commitment.

 'Sunshine' was developed at the North Dakota Agricultural Experiment Station by Albert F. Yeager